daniel86/regen/README.md

 A graphics card supporting the OpenGL 3.3 API is required for `regen`.
 Some features from the 4.0 API are also supported but optional for backwards compatibility.
-The engine was tested with NVIDIA drivers on Arch Linux and ATI drivers on Ubuntu 11.10 (ATI dropped support for my notebook graphics adapter so i had to use an old Ubuntu version).
+The engine was tested with proprietary NVIDIA and ATI drivers and should work with Unix based operating systems and Windows.
-Other Unix based Operating-Systems should work from the scratch.
-Windows 8 with latest ATI drivers was also tested.
-You will find some special notes for compiling the engine under Win in this document.

 Downloading
 =========================